-Assessments are marked automatically online.
+Your individual assessments are marked automatically online.

 You’ll receive your grade for each individual assessment at the end of each assessment.

 We assess final grades at specific times each year, called ‘exit points’.
-This is so they can be reviewed by both and internal and external examiners.
+This is so they can be reviewed by both internal and external examiners.

 Final grades are available one month after each exit point closes.

-We give you a final grade using our Common Grading Scale.
+We’ll give you a final grade using our Common Grading Scale.